 The heart of innovation is effective and accessible communication.
-The Internet of Things (IoT) has made it possible for devices to relay information one to another.
-In the past, this exchange of information between devices has often been referred to as machine to machine technology (M2M).
-M2M sim cards allow devices to send and receive data.
+The Internet of Things (IoT) has made it possible for devices to relay information from one to another.
+In the past, this exchange of information between devices has often been referred to as machine-to-machine communications (M2M).
+M2M SIM cards allow devices to send and receive data.
 This information is then stored in a platform that sorts and interprets the data.

-From smart home devices to fit bit watches, IoT devices continue to flood the consumer market.
+From smart home devices to wearables, IoT devices continue to flood the consumer market.
 The IoT industry continues to experience unprecedented growth with major tech giants seizing the opportunity.
 But where did it all begin?
-We are going to explore the last 200 years of IoT history to see the progression of IoT technology from the first electromagnetic telegraph to the use of IoT devices in the healthcare industry.
+We are going to explore the last 200 years of the history of IoT to see the progression of IoT technology from the first electromagnetic telegraph to the use of IoT devices in the healthcare industry.

 What is the Internet of Things?

 Before we start diving into the history of IoT, here’s a quick recap on what it means.
 In a simple definition, IoT takes multiple devices and connects them to a network connection.
 Such connected devices (like security cameras, GPS tracking, retail POS machines, etc.) are considered a part of an IoT network when they communicate back and forth with a central hub.
 SIM cards and radio technology in devices enable this connection and communication, opening up endless possibilities for technological solutions.
 The history of IoT allows us to see just some of these infinite possibilities come to fruition as well as hypothesize where it will take us in the future.

 The Path to IoT

 The path to IoT began with basic forms of long distance communication.
 In 1832, Baron Shillings in Russia invented the first electromagnetic telegraph.

 In 1844, Samuel Morse sent the first public telegraph message.
 The message read “What hath God wrought!”

 1876 – The First U.S. Patent for Telephones